-

 Trailer Registration

 Not all trailers have to be registered in New York State.
-Before hurrying to a DMV office to register check the DMV's trailer list to see if you are exempt.
+Before hurrying to a DMV office to register check the DMV's list Trailer-Type Vehicles Not Requiring Registration to see if you are exempt.

 Homemade and Custom-Built Trailers

 Homemade and custom-built trailers, however, need to be registered.
-But before you ink your name to any forms be sure your trailer complies with the DMV's trailer requirements list.
+But before you ink your name to any forms be sure your trailer complies with the DMV's Equipment Required for Trailers.

 Vehicle Identification Number Requirements